mmikowski/jquery.event.ue/README.md

 - long-press drag
 - zoom

-Please see the `ue-test.html` file in this directory which illustrates the unified inputs.
+Please see the `ue-test.html` file for a demonstration of the different motions.
+Most test tiles below the second row are negative test cases and should not be draggable (the one exception is the 'held+helddrag' example).
+NOTICE: THIS IS NOT YET COMPATIBLE with jQuery 1.8+, but works well with 1.7.2.",

 ## Release Notes ##